garthg5445/InterestRateAnalysis/README.md

 # InterestRateAnalysis
-This project analyzes over 60 years of monthly U.S. Federal interest rate and inflation data using Python.
+This project analyzes over 60 years of monthly U.S. Federal interest/inflation rate data using Python, data was obtained from Kagle.

 The goal was to quantify variability, detect structural patterns, and model regime behavior using probabilistic and statistical tools.